 Travelling alone can be incredibly empowering, and according to recent data 80% of solo travellers are female.
 It can be fantastic to travel alone.
 When it’s good, it’s really wonderful.
 But if something bad happens, personally, I find that my confidence to travel solo takes quite a hit.

 This article will provide some information about solo female travel based on my own experience.
 I will also be writing about the wider risks posed to women and how we can consider taking vital steps to mitigate these risks.
 I increasingly believe that we need more to be a bit more honest with one another about our experiences.

-Is it safe as a solo female traveller?
+Is it safe to travel alone as a woman?
+Well, is it?

-I’ve lost count of the number of times that I’ve googled “is it safe as a female traveller in XYZ country.”
+I’ve lost count of the number of times that I’ve googled “is it safe travel alone as a woman in XYZ country.”
 I’ve also lost count of the number of times I’ve been asked this by others before I embark on a new trip.
 What I have increasingly noticed, is that Google swiftly replies with a “Yes” and provides a snippet to justify this result.
 But when you dig a bit deeper, it can be different.

 What I’ve also noticed, is that many solo females who write travel blogs are very quick to reassure others about how safe it is to travel alone.
 As noted in the introduction, it would be quite unfashionable to say anything different.
 It could also, I expect, be perceived as anti-feminist.
 To consider that women travellers are more vulnerable than their male equivalents, that seems that it could be somehow demeaning.
 As if admitting that we are the weaker sex.